Flea: Egg

 The number of eggs laid depends on species, with batch sizes ranging from two to several dozen.
 The total number of eggs produced in a female's lifetime (fecundity) varies from around one hundred to several thousand.
 In some species, the flea lives in the host's nest or burrow and the eggs are deposited on the substrate, but in others, the eggs are laid on the host itself and can easily fall off onto the ground.
 Because of this, areas where the host rests and sleeps become one of the primary habitats of eggs and developing larvae.
 The eggs take around two days to two weeks to hatch.

 Larva

-Flea larvae emerge from the eggs to feed on any available organic material such as dead insects, faeces, conspecific eggs, and vegetable matter.
+Flea larvae emerge from the eggs to feed on any available organic material such as dead insects, faeces, conspecific eggs, and vegetable matter, some species are subdermal endoparasites on their parent’s hosts.
 In laboratory studies, some dietary diversity seems necessary for proper larval development.
 Blood-only diets allow only 12% of larvae to mature, whereas blood and yeast or dog chow diets allow almost all larvae to mature.
 Another study also showed that 90% of larvae matured into adults when the diet included nonviable eggs.
 They are blind and avoid sunlight, keeping to dark, humid places such as sand or soil, cracks and crevices, under carpets and in bedding.
 The entire larval stage lasts between four and 18 days.